Not long ago I found an amusing and interesting webpage about the history of Microsofts early 8-bit Basic versions and the hidden "easter eggs".

 Unforturnately I zapped CEGMON EPROM in -84 when I did a printout of the EPROM content and swapped it with power ON!
 No supplier/agents were still in business in that time and I had no means of reprogramming a EPROM myself.
 This was the end!!...or..??

-ould later prove to be very important!
+The disassembled printout would later prove to be very important!

 The CEGMON issue was resolved in Oct.
 2008 by some help from the community.